crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 ![Image](CompFig2.png)
 *Fig. 3) The interpolation polynomials for various quadrature rules.*

-An example of some of these roots and weights are given in the following table for the following Legendre polynomials one through four:
+An example of some of these roots and weights are given in the table for the following Legendre polynomials one through four:

         P(x)                                              Roots                                            Weights
     0     1                                              [0.0]                                              [2.0]